yangchenyun/yangchenyun.github.com/source/_posts/2012-07-29-unit-test-with-spy-stub-and-mock.md

 title: "Use spy, stub and mock in tests"
 date: 2012-07-29 16:51
 comments: true
-keywords:
+keywords: test, spy, stub, mock
 categories: geek
-tags:
-  - test, programming
-published: false
+published: true

 ---

 This article will share some lessons I learned through writing tests at work.
 It will explain why doing unit-test and shed light on the confusing concepts of **spy**, **stub** and **mock** and how to apply them in order to meet the goal in a unit-test.